heyx3/Manbil/README.md

 An overview of the different systems by folder follows.
 NOTE: use the filter layout in Visual Studio; the actual folder hierarchy is a little messy and still needs to be cleaned up (a lot of older files are sitting in the root of the solution folder).

--"Events": support for timers and timer management.
+*"Events": support for timers and timer management.
 "EventManager.h" is not used yet and is still WIP.

--"Input": support for abstracted input.
+*"Input": support for abstracted input.

-  --Each input instance can inherit from BoolInput, FloatInput, or Vector2Input.
+  *Each input instance can inherit from BoolInput, FloatInput, or Vector2Input.

-  --For example, mouse clicks and keyboard presses are BoolInputs, while mouse movement is a Vector2Input.
+  *For example, mouse clicks and keyboard presses are BoolInputs, while mouse movement is a Vector2Input.

--"Math": high-level and low-level mathematics.
+*"Math": high-level and low-level mathematics.
 Provides "2D" and "3D" arrays that are actually just one-dimensional arrays in order to facilitate better cache usage.

-  --FastRand.h: an efficient PRNG.
+  *FastRand.h: an efficient PRNG.

-  --Vectors.h, Matrix4f.h, Quaternion.h: Provide the basic framework for 3D math -- vectors, matrices, and quaternions.
+  *Vectors.h, Matrix4f.h, Quaternion.h: Provide the basic framework for 3D math -- vectors, matrices, and quaternions.

-  --Interval.h: represents a floating-point interval and provides different functions related to that.
+  *Interval.h: represents a floating-point interval and provides different functions related to that.

-  --CachedFunc.h: stores the results of some complex function at a constant interval and interpolates between those intervals for a quick approximation.
+  *CachedFunc.h: stores the results of some complex function at a constant interval and interpolates between those intervals for a quick approximation.

-  --"Higher Math": provides various high-level mathematics utilities, including basic geometry, terrain, and converting from a bumpmap to a normalmap.
+  *"Higher Math": provides various high-level mathematics utilities, including basic geometry, terrain, and converting from a bumpmap to a normalmap.

-  --The "noise generation" folder provides various 2D and 3D noise generation classes, designed to work together.
+  *The "noise generation" folder provides various 2D and 3D noise generation classes, designed to work together.

     ---The basic generation algorithms provided are white noise, Perlin noise, Worley noise, and Diamond-Square noise (only available in 2D).
 The rest of the generators operate on other generators (e.x. filterers or interpolators).

     ---The generators have a tree structure, such that a noise generation tree can be assembled (e.x. putting a "add noise" filter on top of a "scale up and interpolate" generator on top of a "white noise" generator) and then executed in one line.

-  --The "shapes" folder provides support for 3D shapes - detecting collision, casting rays, finding a certain point on the surface, etc.
+  *The "shapes" folder provides support for 3D shapes - detecting collision, casting rays, finding a certain point on the surface, etc.

     ---The shapes that are currently functional are Cube, Sphere, and Capsule.
 Triangle and Polygon are not yet fully functional.

--"MGame": an old attempt at an entity component system that will likely be trashed.
+*"MGame": an old attempt at an entity component system that will likely be trashed.

--"Oculus Rift Stuff": has only one .h/.cpp pair: "OculusDevice".
+*"Oculus Rift Stuff": has only one .h/.cpp pair: "OculusDevice".
 It handles support for the Oculus Rift.

   --Support for the Rift is not fully integrated yet; the only thing that is fully functional is the rotation sensor.

--"Worlds": The backbone for game loop.
+*"Worlds": The backbone for game loop.

   --Provides timing/timers, texture management, window management, and a game loop.

--"Rendering": covers a vast range of different systems that use OpenGL.
+*"Rendering": covers a vast range of different systems that use OpenGL.

   --"Texture Management": handles textures -- loading, getting/setting pixel data, quality/usage settings, etc.